Hong Kong police say 420 arrested, 1,000 rounds of tear gas fired since Jun 9

 The news comes as another strike on Monday plunged Hong Kong into fresh chaos, paralysing transport and bringing the city to an unprecedented standstill for much of the morning.

-Hong Kong police acting chief superintendent of Police Public Relations Branch Yu Hoi-kwan said at a media conference on Monday that 139 officers have sustained injuries, with two still hospitalised for serious injuries, including fractures.
+Hong Kong police acting chief superintendent of Police Public Relations Branch Yu Hoi-kwan said at a media conference on Monday that 139 officers have sustained injuries, with two still hospitalised for serious injuries, including finger and bone fractures.

 READ: Police fire tear gas at Hong Kong protesters amid fresh clashes as strike brings city to standstill